sitereconlogo

 Scroll the mouse wheel to zoom in or zoom out.

-If you are not using a mouse, you can then place two fingers on the touchpad and slide vertically to do so.
+If you are not using a mouse, you can place two fingers on the touchpad and slide vertically.
 You can also perform the zooming action by pinching in and stretching out with two fingers on the touchpad.

 5.5.
 Rotate

-Press alt/option + shift together and then drag the screen clockwise or anti-clockwise to rotate the map.
+Press alt/option + shift together, then drag the screen clockwise or anti-clockwise to rotate the map.
 Click on the compass to realign north.

 image.png